 At the age of six, my father was laid off from work in Chicago, Illinois (USA) after 6 months of employment.
 So my parents decided it would be best for my mother along with my brother and I to fly back to Jordan and stay with my grandparents in our hometown of Madaba while my father looked for another job in Chicago.

 We lived in Madaba for 8 months away from my father and I took it very hard.
 I cried for months.
-However, Jiddo was always there for us and his gentle & sweet soul got us, especially me, through the hard times.
+However, Jiddo was always there for us and his gentle and sweet soul got us through the hard times, especially for me.

 My grandparents had a lovely garden of grape leaves, olive trees, all kinds of berry trees (we call “toot” in Arabic which also means “Blueberry”), rabbits, and so much more.
 My grandparent’s home and garden was up on a hill that was fenced in and I can look down from the stone fences to our neighbors who were farmers of olive trees and grape leaves.

-When spring came, Jiddo and I would sit outside in our garden in the mornings talking about all kinds of stuff and listening to the bird’s chatter.
+When spring came, Jiddo and I would sit outside in the morning garden talking about all kinds of things that interested me and also, we would stop talking to listen to the bird’s chatter.
 Then we would walk over to the “Toot Tree” and pick morning berries.
 Of course, I would eat them as I picked the toots one by one.
 Jiddo would also carry me over his shoulder to reach the top of the tree to pick riper berries to eat.

-One spring morning, Jiddo asked what I missed having from America and I quickly told him, “A swing.”
+One spring morning, Jiddo asked what I missed from America and I would like to have at the moment; I quickly responded to Jiddo, “A swing.”

 He smiled and said, “Is that all?”